Some study Artificial Intelligence, I study Natural "Stupidity"(and AI)

 UChicago Dropout ($20K scholarship): Left because the business I started as a side project did too well; parents still disappointed.

-Published in Taylor & Francis: Research on disability, body image, and beauty ideals in Indian women (undergrad research from 2020–2023 at Lady Shri Ram College, India).
+Published in Taylor & Francis: Research on disability, body image, and beauty ideals in Indian women (from my undergrad in 2020–2023 at Lady Shri Ram College, India).
+Link here.

 My Social Impact Venture — Behavioral Futures Roadmap: Placed 50+ underrepresented students in research at Stanford, Yale, Oxford, etc. Free resources here.